jwong236/Marble-Game/README.md

 # Marble-Game
 Game where you take turns with a computer taking marbles out of a bag in exact increments of 1, 3, or 4 marbles.
 The player to remove the last marble wins

+This project is my first project with the goal of learning and practicing PyQt5 and Github

 # Setup Instructions
 - Method 1: With an IDE of your choice and run marble_game.py